In the neighbourhood: Ville Haute & Gare

 It would be nigh on impossible to list all the restaurants in the Gare and Ville Haute districts so it's probably best to go with recommendations or just try what you fancy – you'll find vegetarian, oriental and Mexican cuisine as well as more traditional fare like burgers and chips.

 For something a bit different try Greek restaurant Athena (Rue Adolphe Fischer) or Lux'burgers on Rue de Bonnevoie.
 Nirvana Café offers tasty vegan food.
-In town, try Persian Foodbox on Rue Aldringen or the cosy Daiwelskichen on 4 Grand-Rue, which serves up Italian food and some killer cocktails.
+In town, try Persian Foodbox on Rue Aldringen or the new trattoria Emilona on 4 Grand-Rue, which serves up Italian food and some killer cocktails.

 South Indian vegan and veggie restaurant Krishnavilas is located in Gare close to the station and serves up idli, dosas, bhaji, uthappam and thalis.
 There are plenty of curry houses in the Gare area.
 Also new, Little Asia, has street food with Thai, Vietnamese and Japanese flavours.

 Find out more